 - the type of cloth diapers you’ll be using, and;

 - baby’s size.

 Also, it’s important to be aware that the number of diapers you need for a cloth diapered baby, is not the same as that for a baby who is diapered with disposable diapers.

 Well, that’s because cloth diapered babies need to be changed more often than disposable diapered babies.
-Disposables diapers have chemicals and absorbent crystals in them, that allow them to absorb more liquids AND makes baby feel dry.
-Cloth diapers don’t have that so once baby wets him/herself, they are likely to let you know because they’re uncomfortable.
+Disposables diapers have chemicals and absorbent crystals in them.
+This allows them to absorb more liquids AND makes baby feel dry.
+Cloth diapers don’t have that so once baby wets him/herself, they are likely to let you know because they’ll feel uncomfortable.
 This is why as a cloth diaper parent, you will go through more diaper changes than a disposable diaper parent.

 “How Many Cloth Diapers Will I Need” depends on Baby’s Age